Cecil Kirby: Life in hiding

-One's Satan's Choice biker, Lorne Edgar Campbell, ended up serving alongside the Commisso brothers at the Millhaven Institution, where Rocco Remo made of point of expressing his displeasure with Satan's Choice and Kirby's decision to turn informer with him.
+One's Satan's Choice biker, Lorne Campbell, ended up serving alongside the Commisso brothers at the Millhaven Institution, where Rocco Remo made a point of expressing his displeasure with Satan's Choice and Kirby's decision to turn informer with him.
 Campbell, who had strongly disliked Kirby when he had known him in Satan's Choice, stated the Commisso brothers had only themselves to blame for being convicted of conspiracy to commit murder as he stated: "Why would you trust a guy who wasn't true-tested?
 Kirby wasn't a hitman.
 He was just a guy who went around scaring people, knocking over their mailboxes".

 In November 1986, Kirby published his autobiography Mafia Enforcer, ghostwritten by an American journalist Thomas Renner, which provoked controversy with many charging that a criminal should not be allowed to profit from his crimes by writing a best-selling book.
 The Conservative MP David Kilgour said: "I don’t think Mr. Kirby should profit from his book.".
 Kirby has expressed no remorse for his crimes, and was as of 2012 living in hiding under police protection.

 In a 1991 interview with Peter Edwards, the crime correspondent of Toronto Star, Kirby stated: "I'm a changed man.
 I haven't committed a crime for about ten or eleven years.
 I don't intend to, either".
 Kirby openly admitted that he felt no remorse for his crimes and that his reasons for turning Crown's evidence were not moral, but rather practical, namely that he feared that the Commisso brothers were planning to kill him.
 Kirby told Edwards: "I wish I could tell these people I'm sorry for the hurt I caused them.
 But what will that do?
 They probably want to spit on me."
-About the reports there was a $250, 000 bounty on his head, Kirby joked: "What's a contract worth?
+About the reports there was a $250,000 bounty on his head, Kirby joked: "What's a contract worth?
 With the GST, the end of the recession and inflation, it must be worth some good bucks now".